Guide to Laws Affecting the Environment in California

 Can new homes in California still use natural gas?

-Yes, except in some cities such as Berkeley.
+Yes, except in some cities such as Berkeley and San Francisco.

 For other laws affecting animals, see our Guide to Animal Rights.
 For clean air, and clean water, see our Guide to Laws Affecting the Environment in the U.S.